Youssef-Adell/Muslim-Web-Application/README.md

 Web Application provides all services what Muslim needs such as listening to Al-Quran , Al-Azkar, Prayer Timings and other many things

+**NOTE:** I co-developed it with my team at university and I was only responsible for the backend

 ## Features